Provo Canyon

+History

 Early Settlement (1849-1858)

 Soon after permanently settling in the Salt Lake Valley, President Brigham Young of The Church of Jesus Christ of Latter-Day Saints began to send colonizing parties throughout the nearby regions.
 In 1849, Brigham Young sent a group of settlers to Utah Valley to colonize what is modern-day Provo, Utah.
 The group consisted of about 30 different families and 150 settlers in total.
 The land was attractive to these settlers for its abundance of fresh water.
 The Timpanogos Utes of the region were known as “fish-eaters” denoting a degree of abundance in that particular food source.
 Upon arrival, the party was immediately confronted by a Timpanogos Ute near the Provo River at the mouth of Provo Canyon.
 The Native American demanded that the settlers return to where they came from and warned them of conflict if they were to stay.
 The settlers quickly built fortifications and were soon able to obtain permission from the Timpanogos chief to remain in the valley.

 The Timpanogos Utes resided in both Utah Valley and the Uinta Basin; therefore, Provo Canyon provided an essential connection so that these Native Americans could communicate and interact more effectively amongst themselves.
 The Mormon settlers saw the Provo Canyon as a feasible route for expansion into the valleys beyond the Wasatch Mountains.
 On January 19, 1855, The Provo Road company was established with the purpose of constructing a road that ran through Provo Canyon.
 By July 1858 the road reached Kamas City, UT (then known as Kamas Prairie).